Dixons Carphone helped by demand for TVs, gaming and smart tech

 His plan is to focus on the group’s core electricals business while revitalising its mobile phones operation.
 He also wants to bring the retailer’s stores and online businesses closer together and develop its credit business.

-Dixons Carphone which trades as Currys, PC World and Carphone Warehouse in Britain, said like-for-like sales in the UK & Ireland electricals division rose 2 per cent in the 10 weeks to January 4th, with strength in TVs, gaming, smart tech and small domestic appliances.
-The firm said it won share in a market down 3 per cent year-on-year.
+Dixons Carphone which trades as Currys, PC World and Carphone Warehouse, said like-for-like sales in the Britain and Ireland electricals division rose 2 per cent in the 10 weeks to January 4th, with strength in TVs, gaming, smart tech and small domestic appliances.
+The company said it won share in a market down 3 per cent year-on-year.

 The group’s international business – the Nordics and Greece – saw like-for-like sales rise 3 per cent.

-However, sales in the UK & Ireland mobile business on the same basis fell 9%, which the group said was in line with expectations.
+However, sales in the mobile business on the same basis fell 9 per cent in the division covering Britain and Ireland, which the group said was in line with expectations.

 Group like-for-like sales growth was zero.
 That compared to analysts’ average forecast of a 1 per cent fall and a 2 per cent fall in the second quarter.

-“We’ve had a good peak in a weak UK market and we’re on track to deliver what we promised for this year, and with our longer-term transformation,” said Baldock.

-Shares in Dixons Carphone, up 5 per cent over the last year, closed on Monday at 142.5 pence, valuing the business at £1.7 billion (€2 billion) . – Reuters
+Shares in Dixons Carphone, up 5 per cent over the last year, closed on Monday at 142.5 pence, valuing the business at £1.7 billion (€2 billion).